 Dinghy Beaching Permit (with purchase of seasonal mooring permit)

-Seasonal beaching permit (canoe and kayak)
+Seasonal beaching permit (canoes, kayaks and paddle-boards)

-Seasonal beaching permit -commercial (canoe and kayak)
+Seasonal beaching permit - Commercial (canoes, kayaks and paddle-boards)

 Vehicle and Boat Trailer (includes boat launching)